-$$r{\text{perfect}} = \frac{S/N}{\sqrt{1 + S^2/N^2}},\tag{1}$$
+$$r{\text{perfect}} = \frac{S/N}{\sqrt{1 + S^2/N^2}},$$ (1)

-S/N EOF analysis identifies the patterns whose time-series maximize the S/N ratio, and hence, by (1) maximize perfect model correlation; other measures of predictability including mutual information, relative entropy and predictive information are maximized as well (Schneider and Griffies 1999; DelSole 2004).
+Signal-to-noise EOF analysis identifies the patterns whose time series maximize the S/N ratio, and hence, by (1) maximize perfect model correlation; other measures of predictability including mutual information, relative entropy, and predictive information are maximized as well when the data are Gaussian (Schneider and Griffies 1999; DelSole 2004).
+We do not expect the seasonal precipitation data to be strictly Gaussian, and so we must restrict our interpretation of the S/N EOFs to maximizing the S/N ratio and perfect model correlation.
 Sometimes S/N analysis has been employed in preference to EOF analysis when the ensemble size is relatively small, and the ensemble mean still contains internal variability (Venzke et al. 1999; Barreiro et al. 2002).
 However, filtering of internal variability from the ensemble mean is not our primary motivation for using S/N analysis.
-Rather, our goal is to identify the components of the ensemble mean simulation that are most highly correlated with observations under the perfect model assumption; these components are the most reproducible given the SST.
-For this purpose, the value of S/N analysis is not the reduction of internal variability in the ensemble mean, but the accounting for internal variability in observations as approximated by a single ensemble member.
-The S/N analysis is the perfect model version of model output statistics (MOS) based on canonical correlation analysis which finds the patterns in model output and observations whose time-series are most highly correlated.
+Rather, our goal is to identify the components of the ensemble mean simulation that are most highly correlated with observations under the perfect model assumption; these components are the most reproducible, in a least squares sense, given the SST.
+The value of S/N analysis lies in the accounting for internal variability in observations as approximated by a single ensemble member as well as in the reduction of internal variability in the ensemble mean.
+The S/N analysis is the perfect model version of model output statistics (MOS) based on canonical correlation analysis, which finds the patterns in model output and observations whose time series are most highly correlated.

-S/N EOFs differ from usual EOFs because they maximize different criteria and hence characterize different properties of the SST-forced GCM simulation.
+Signal-to-noise EOFs differ from usual EOFs because they maximize different criteria and hence characterize different properties of the SST-forced GCM simulation.
 Since S/N analysis is less commonly used than EOF analysis, we illustrate some of the qualitative differences and similarities between EOF and S/N analysis with a simple system consisting of two scalar components [x, y]; x and y measure anomalies and have zero mean.
-We assume that the observations $[x_o, y_o]$ (a single ensemble member under the perfect model assumption) contain a forced signal $[x_s, y_s]$ (estimated by the ensemble mean) and a random, mean-zero, unpredictable noise component $[x_n, y_n]$ uncorrelated with the signal, that is the ensemble size is sufficiently large that there is no dependence on ensemble size.
-Suppose that the two signal components x_s and y_s are uncorrelated in time, as is the case when x_s and y_s are EOF time-series.
-Then, the 2×2 covariance matrix used to compute the EOFs of the two-component system is diagonal, and the EOFs are simply the x and y components where the ordering of the EOFs depends on relative sizes of the variances $\langle x_s^2 \rangle$ and $\langle y_s^2 \rangle$; the notation $\langle \cdot \rangle$ denotes expectation and is computed by time averaging.
+We assume that the observations $[x_o, y_o]$ (a single ensemble member under the perfect model assumption) contain a forced signal $[x_s, y_s]$ (estimated by the ensemble mean) and a random, mean-zero, unpredictable noise component $[x_n, y_n]$ uncorrelated with the signal, that is, the ensemble size is sufficiently large that there is no dependence on ensemble size.
+Suppose that the two signal components x_s and y_s are uncorrelated in time, as is the case when x_s and y_s are EOF time series.
+Then, the 2 × 2 covariance matrix used to compute the EOFs of the two-component system is diagonal, and the EOFs are simply the x and y components, where the ordering of the EOFs depends on relative sizes of the variances $\langle x_s^2 \rangle$ and $\langle y_s^2 \rangle$; the notation $\langle \cdot \rangle$ denotes expectation and is computed by time averaging.